Basic Principles of Bioengineering

 compression and tension, only more so than reinforced concrete, in fact bone is as strong as many of the

 toughest metal alloys.
-Bone also has the additional advantage of being very light.
-The human skeleton
+Bone also has the additional advantage of being

 accounts for only about 20% of the body mass.
 Compact bone is similar to very hard plastic in weight and feel.